OPEN TODAY UNTIL 17:00

 THE PROGRAM

-The selection of schools is made in close cooperation with the Ministry of Education and the respective Sub-Directorate of Primary Education.
+The schools are selected in close collaboration with the Ministry of Education and the respective Sub-Directorate of Primary and Secondary Education.

 IMAGES